GreenBeanGravy/Spectre/README.md

 ## About
 Spectre is a Python script designed to enhance the accessibility of the popular game Fortnite for the blind and visually impaired.
 By leveraging the power of the YOLOv5 machine learning model, it provides real-time detection of players in the game, offering a new level of accessibility to these individuals.
 Spectre is compatible with many popular screen readers such as NVDA.
+Please note that Spectre is currently in its early stages of development.
+It takes some getting used to and is to be used primarily as an aim assist, do not expect Spectre to do all the leg work for you.
+I have plans for the future to implement an optional interactive aim assist which would be able to move the mouse for you, but created in a way that doesn't give anyone an unfair advantage.
+This technically goes against the Fortnite TOS which is why it would be made optional.

 ## Keybinds
 * **F5**: Toggles player detection on and off.
 Useful in some cases, such as the Fortnite lobby.